THUSHARTOM/learn_new/README.md

 # learn_new
-Trial Run
+Trial Run.
-Learning and Testing
+Learning and Testing.
 Everyone Starts from Zero